 Our secluded mountain hamlet of Cumminges (alt.
 3000ft) is set in 3 acres of forest and wild flower meadows, and provides a lovely environment to rest, recuperate and plan cultural and outdoor activities.
 Other guests come simply to drink in the stillness.

 We live permanently in the hamlet with with our guests in the cottage.
-Our children now 19 and 25 years old, are studying away, but return frequently.
+Our 'children', now 22 and 27 years old, are working and studying away, but return frequently.

 Our self catering cottage has been restored in stone, using traditional materials, oak and chestnut from our forest, always with the emphasis on conserving the natural habitat.